14 Magical Holiday Activities in Central Massachusetts

 Here are a handful of wonderful events taking place this year:

-• Grab dinner and make a holiday wreath at the Salem Cross Inn, located in West Brookfield.
-This event is offered three times this season – Thursday November 30th, December 7th, and December 14th.
+- Grab dinner and make a holiday wreath at the Salem Cross Inn, located in West Brookfield.
+This event is offered three times this season – Thursday December 5th or Thursday December 12th, 2024.
 You’ll enjoy a quintessential New England dinner (think chicken pot pie with a buttermilk biscuit and local squash) followed by the fireside wreath-making workshop.
-Tickets are $90 per person.
+Tickets are $100 per person and sell out quickly.

-• Create a wreath with your family at the deCordova Sculpture Park and Museum in Lincoln, MA.
+- Create a holiday wreath at the deCordova Sculpture Park and Museum in Lincoln, MA.
 You’ll use natural materials such as evergreen, berries, pinecones, and more.
-Unlike some of the other events listed above, this one is also open to kids.
-The event is on December 2nd; non-member adults are $120 and non-member children are $15.
-(You’ll collaborate on the wreath together as a family).
+The event is on December 7th, 2024; non-members are $125 and members are $100.
+Listed for ages 13+.

 Quick tip: If you’re interested in these events, sign up ASAP as most tend to sell out quickly.